michelsalib/BCCExtraToolsBundle/README.markdown

 It a bundle that contains some usefull symfony2 tools.

+## Warning

+The `bcc:trans:update` command had been merged into the framework and thus won't be maintained here anymore.
+The new name is `translation:extract`.

 ## Features:

 - a `bcc:trans:update` command that extract all your missing i18n message from your twig templates and saves into yaml, xliff, php or pot translation files.